MoonbaseOtago/MoonbaseOtago.github.io/_posts/2021-11-28-core-architecture.md

 ### Execution

-Once an instruction bundle is in the commitQ it can't be assigned an ALU until each of its source registers is either an architectural register or it's a commit register that has reached the 'completed' state (ie it's either in a commit register, or is being written to one and can be bypassed).
+Once an instruction-bundle is in the commitQ it can't be assigned an ALU until each of its source registers is either an architectural register or it's a commit register that has reached the 'completed' state (ie it's either in a commit register, or is being written to one and can be bypassed).
 Once a commitQ entry is in this state it goes into contention to be assigned an ALU and will execute ASAP.